 Our Compensation Committee adopts and administers the compensation policies, plans and benefit programs for our executive officers and all other members of our executive team.
 Our Compensation Committee is also responsible for making recommendations regarding non-employee director compensation to the full Board.
 In addition, among other things, our Compensation Committee evaluates annually, in consultation with the Board, the performance of our chief executive officer, reviews and approves corporate goals and objectives relevant to compensation of our chief executive officer and other executives and evaluates the performance of these executives in light of those goals and objectives.
-Our Compensation Committee also adopts and administer our equity compensation plans.
+Our Compensation Committee also administers our equity compensation plans.
 The current members of our Compensation Committee are Neil Exter, who is the chair of the Compensation Committee, and Todd Foley.
-All of the members of our Compensation Committee are independent under the applicable rules and regulations of the SEC and NASDAQ.
+Neil Exter has declined to stand for re-election at the 2019 Annual Meeting and, if elected, Jennifer Good will replace Neil Exter as a member and the chair of our Compensation Committee.
+All members of our Compensation Committee are independent under the applicable rules and regulations of the SEC and Nasdaq.

-During the year ended December 31, 2017, the Compensation Committee met two times.
+During the year ended December 31, 2018, the Compensation Committee met five times and took action by written consent three times.